-I have read the above information a answered regarding my premium lens opportunity to he ave my questions
+I have read the above information and have been answered regarding my premium lens selection. given the opportunity to have my questions

 Patient Signature Date

 Witness Signature Date

 Informed Consent for Astigmatic Keratotomy (AK) or Limbal Relaxing Incisions (LRI)

 This information, including the benefits, alternatives, and possible complications of surgery, is being provided to you so that you can make an informed decision about having astigmatic keratotomy ("AK") to treat your astigmatism.
 You are encouraged to ask questions about any procedure and have them answered to your satisfaction before agreeing to have the operation.
 Take as much time as you need to make your decision.